-As CSC Services undertake a scheme of work at Hartlepool Power Station to refurbish crane support columns suffering from steel rebar corrosion, Mick Flounders, Contracts Director looks at the importance of waterproofing concrete to protect rebar.
+As CSC Services undertake a scheme of work protecting steel rebar at Hartlepool Power Station, Mick Flounders, Contracts Director looks at the importance of waterproofing concrete to protect rebar.

 Concrete has many advantages, including high compressive strength, formability and durability.
 Steel reinforcement is usually added to provide solid tensile strength that concrete normally lacks, and to resist the tension a load could cause for a structure.